 I used to wake up in the morning and just flat out ache getting out of bed.
 My feet hurt, back hurt, and I just hurt all over.
 Why?
 I always said it was because I was getting older.
 Maybe that was it.
 I was 41 years old and was wishing I was back in my 20’s or even 30’s.
 Yeah – I know – some of you are a lot older than me saying, “Suck it up Rourke!”

 85% of my diet is based on a Paleo Diet.
-Basically if it once had a face, is a vegetable, a fruit, a nut, or an egg – I eat it.
-It is low carb and for the most part I really enjoy it.
+Basically, if it once had a face, is a vegetable, a fruit, a nut, or an egg – I eat it.
+It is low carb and for the most part, I really enjoy it.
 I have lowered my body fat percentage and lost about 13 pounds.
 I have another 15 or so to go.
+I’ll tell you – the use of Mucuna pruriens has been a boost to my exercise routine as well.

-Like many guy preppers (I hate that term) I love my guns and my ammunition.
+Like many preppers, I love my guns and my ammunition.
 Just looking at an awesome black knife with a sharp blade built to take on a gang of zombies just does it for me.
 Like most – I used to ignore the importance of health and fitness while emphasizing on that which I could pick up and hold in my hand.

 With the reign of Obamacare just starting and the uncertainty of medical care in a potential SHTF-future – staying as healthy as possible will help avoid the healthcare system altogether – and be able to take on less-than-desirable environments better.